websanco/liferay-learn/docs/commerce/latest/en/managing-a-catalog/managing-inventory/warehouse-reference-guide.md

 # Warehouse Reference Guide

 Warehouses represent physical locations where product inventory is managed and shipped for order fulfillment.
-Product inventory quantities can be managed per warehouse.
-Available inventory is then calculated by Liferay Commerce to determine the total available inventory for sale across warehouses.
-Channels must have a warehouse associated with it in order to source product inventory.
-Multiple warehouses can be created and associated with a given channel.
+Product inventory quantities can be managed per Warehouse.
+Available inventory is then calculated by Liferay Commerce to determine the total available inventory for sale across Warehouses.
+Channels must have a Warehouse associated with it in order to source product inventory.
+Multiple Warehouses can be created and associated with a given channel.

-To manage your warehouses, navigate to the _Global Applications_ → _Commerce_ → _Settings_.
+To manage your Warehouses, navigate to the _Global Applications_ → _Commerce_ → _Settings_.
 Click the _Warehouses_ tab.

 ```note::
    Warehouse settings are located in the _Control Panel_ if using Commerce 2.0 or 2.1.